SOM commissions leading researchers at universities and research institutes to improve understanding of key issues.

 - A synthesis of the value of occupational health in the UK and globally, supported by ISOS.
 Download the report here.

 Through our journal, Occupational Medicine, SOM supports potential authors and trains journal article reviewers.
 Members can also access funding for international research based visits through the Golden Jubilee award.

 This is a nonaligned and multidisciplinary forum for academic organisations.
 Established in 2000, its Chair is Professor Ewan Macdonald.
-The Forum is calling for an independent Academic Centre for Work and Health to promote, protect and improve the health of the UK’s working people or those wanting to get into work.
+The Forum is calling for an independent Academic Centre for Work and Health to promote, protect and improve the health of the UK’s working people or those wanting to get into work - a presentation on this centre is here.
 The Centre would deliver real, practical and applied outputs to help keep workers healthy, offer a non-Governmental voice that will support to develop more efficient and effective workplace health strategies and help change the way we think and act in terms of health in the workplace.

 The Forum offers Buddy Support to fellow researchers who are moving into Academic Research in this area or wish to progress their Academic Career.
 Buddy support includes information and signposting and can occur over the phone, via Skype or face to face etc (this is for each party to decide together).
 No cost support is provided and buddies are offering their time freely.
 The frequency of support is also for each party to decide together, and the process is of a voluntary nature and can be stopped at any time by either party.
 Contact details for buddies are: